paypal/IgniteTraining/README.md

 Review the [Class Schedule](Schedule-4-Hour.md) to get a sense for how the class is structured.
 You should thoroughly review the schedule before attempting to run the class, as some advance preparation is required.

+## Disclaimer

+These materials worked for us.
+We hope they'll work for you, and we hope you'll use them to bring Ignite to others.
+This is not intended to represent a canonical way to teach the Ignite format.
+If you have suggested improvements, we hope you'll submit them, or take this content and improve it so it fits your own needs.

 ## Questions?

 If you have questions or comments, please an issue against this repo.
 We'd love to hear from you.
 If you are on Twitter, you can ask [Duane](https://twitter.com/DuaneOBrien) questions and he'll respond in a timely manner.